gtk-rs/gtk4-rs/book/src/accessibility.md

 ### Orca Screen Reader

-[Orca](https://orca.gnome.org/) is the GNOME screen reader.
+On Linux you can use [Orca](https://orca.gnome.org/) which is pre-installed on many linux distributions.
-You can enable it in Settings → Accessibility → Screen Reader, or toggle it with **Super+Alt+S** (Super is typically the Windows key).
+On GNOME can enable it in Settings → Accessibility → Screen Reader, or toggle it with **Super+Alt+S** (Super is typically the Windows key).
 Try navigating your application using only the keyboard while Orca announces elements.
+If the screen reader isn't announcing the correct thing, it is time to adapt your application.

 ### Accessibility Checklist

-When reviewing your application's accessibility, check that:

-- All interactive elements have accessible labels
-- Icon-only buttons have descriptive accessible labels
-- Custom widgets have appropriate roles
-- Dynamic state changes are reflected in accessible states
+Here are some things you can look out for:

-- The application is fully usable with keyboard only
+- The application needs to be fully usable with keyboard only
-- Focus is visible and moves in a logical order
+- Focus should be visible and move in a logical order
-- Color is not the only way to convey information
+- Color must not be the only way to convey information
+- All interactive elements and icon-only buttons need to have accessible labels
+- Custom widgets need to have appropriate roles
+- Dynamic state changes need to be reflected in accessible states

-## Further Reading
+## Conclusion

+Hopefully, this gave you a good overview over what it means to create an application that is accessible to everyone.
+Of course that only scratched the surface of this topic.
+For a more information, I can recommend the following resources.

 - [GTK accessibility documentation](https://docs.gtk.org/gtk4/section-accessibility.html)
 - [GNOME Accessibility Guidelines](https://developer.gnome.org/documentation/guidelines/accessibility.html)